 If you do plan to use your sunroom year round and want a more efficient material, vinyl may be a better choice.
 But whether you go with aluminum or vinyl, knowing how to heat and cool a sunroom can be a challenge.

 You have a few options when it comes to heating a sunroom.
 The easiest and one of the least expensive is to add a space heater to the room.
 Be sure to only use the heater while you are present in the room to avoid any safety hazards.
 You can also add a thick carpet or rug to help keep the room insulated.

 Extending your HVAC vents into the sunroom can really help with heat and air-conditioning year round, but you’ll want to consult with an American Standard Customer Care Dealer first to ensure that your unit can handle the additional square footage.
 Vents can be installed under the floor or in the wall for sunrooms with glass ceilings.
 If extending ductwork is not an option, an American Standard ductless system gives you the flexibility to heat or cool your sunroom at the touch of a remote control.

 When it comes to adding rooms to your HVAC system, it’s always best to check with an American Standard Customer Care dealer.
-One of our dealers can come out to your home to perform a diagnostic check or answer anyquestions you have over the phone to find the best ways of how to heat and cool your sunroom.
+One of our dealers can come out to your home to perform a diagnostic check or answer any questions you have.

 American Standard dealers are handpicked for their superior product knowledge and commitment to your satisfaction.